limbo018/limbo018.github.io/_pages/about.md

 the Best Paper Awards at DAC 2019, Integration, the VLSI Journal 2018, and SPIE Advanced Lithography Conference 2016.

 I will join *Center for Energy-Efficient Computing and Applications (CECA)* at **Peking University** in July as an assistant professor.
-I am always looking for motivated undergraduate and graduate students with background in computer science, microelectronics, electronic engineering, or mathematics, working on research fields of 1) machine learning assisted design automation; 2) GPU/FPGA acceleration for CAD.
+I am always looking for motivated undergraduate and graduate students with background in computer science, electrical engineering, mathematics, statistics, or related areas, working on research fields of
+1. machine learning assisted CAD;
+2.GPU/FPGA acceleration.

 News
 ======